 Birth of the first Anglo-Indian to play for India.
 And fittingly, Roger Binny was at his best in English conditions.
 A steady medium-pacer and a capable batsman who opened in India's Golden Jubilee Test, Binny made little impact in his first four years of international cricket.
 But his career took off when he was selected for the World Cup in 1983.
 He saved India from elimination with a match-winning display against Australia in Chelmsford, and conceded just 23 runs from ten overs to help India to a stunning victory over West Indies in the final.
 Three years later Binny was instrumental in England's Test series defeat, taking 5 for 40 in India's victory at Headingley.

 An injury-plagued fast bowler is born.
 When Dilhara Fernando burst onto the international scene, young and raw, he inspired hope that he would be the long-term replacement for Chaminda Vaas as the cutting edge of Sri Lanka's pace attack, but two stress fractures in 2004 hampered his career.
-Fernando has a well-disguised slower ball and can reverse swing it as well.
+Fernando had a well-disguised slower ball and could reverse swing it as well.
 One of his finest performances was when he took 6 for 27 to skittle England out for 104 in an ODI at the Premadasa Stadium in 2007.
 He was recalled in 2016 to the T20 squad four years after his last international match for Sri Lanka, but played just the one game.

-England beat Pakistan by 73 runs in a one-day international to win the series 2-0.
+England beat Pakistan by 73 runs in a one-day international at Old Trafford to win the series 2-0.
 Mike Gatting top-scored with 76 and Ian Botham hit four sixes off Iqbal Qasim.

 John Gunn was born, another whose six Tests were all against Australia.
 A hard-working allrounder, he bowled 42 overs in taking 5 for 76 in Adelaide in 1901-02.
 His uncle William and brother George also played for England.